dimizisis/dimizisis/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working in bbv Greece as Software Engineer!
+- 🔭 I’m currently working in Eagle Eye Networks as Software Engineer!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dimizisis/), [Twitter](https://twitter.com/demzisis/)